 As expected and same as the previous build it is fairly neutral.
 Don't expect a big bold warm sound but equally it is not bright and brittle as some solid state can be.
 It has a clean sound typical of class A with a sense of purity, no grain or harshness.
 If I have one criticism is that it is not super dynamic and does not provide that dynamic boost that some pre-amps can do.
 Also sometimes a little colouration is an advantage if you need to balance other components that may be too warm or bright and you need a pre-amp to counter balance that.
 If your system is already well balanced and flat sounding then this pre-amp is ideal.

 A good use of the B1 is to act as an impedance matcher or gain reducer if your source output is too high for your main amplifier.
 For example on my Yamaha AS-1000 integrated with a pioneer F91 tuner I have very little volume control and 1/4 way is just too loud for my bookshelf speakers.
 I have some Rothwell style attenuators (Harrison Labs -6db) which I have used but the results are very mixed and can be detrimental.
 However with the B1 after the tuner there is no degradation of sound and it gives perfect impedance matching.

 You do not need to build this as a stand alone pre-amp with volume control and selector but can build it as a 1:1 buffer with a single set of inputs and outputs and chain it between your source and existing pre-amp / integrated.
-It is also possible to install the B1 pcb inside an existing amplifier build such as a power amp or tube pre-amp were you need better matching.
+It is also possible to install the B1 pcb inside any existing amplifier build such as a power amp or tube pre-amp were you need better matching if space is permitting.

 Note to self... must not sell this one.